AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/GetResolvedDataView/Resolved_Data_View.md

 Using these hyperlinks is the recommended method of paging.
 Alternatively, constructing paging links by manually incrementing the `skip` is allowable, though in this case it is recommended to specify cache behavior of "preserve".

 ### How is a data view resolved?
 Data views resolve on a per user basis.
-Data views respect the permissions on underlying objects such as SDS Streams.
+Data views respect the permissions on underlying OCS objects such as SDS Streams.
 If a user does not have read access to a particular stream in SDS, then that stream is not visible from data views.

 As a consequence, different users may see different collections of data items resolve for a data view.
 This is by design.